kilroy-code/flexstore/README.md

 await users.store(someTag,  userData);
 ```

-By the way, a user can be on any number of teams, and teams can have other teams as members.
+By the way, a user can be on any number of owner teams, and teams can have other teams as members.
 In a distributed system (and arguably in all systems), this way of specifying ownership is more flexible than trying to maintain a set of "write permissions" via an access control list.
 The owner can be specified individually on each `store()` -- specifying a current `Credentials.owner` is just a convenience.

 We can also arrange for only the members of a team to be able to _read_ the data.
 This is done by encrypting the data on the client before it is signed, and decrypting it on the client after it is verfied.
 This can be done manually, automatically by `store()`, or by specifying a current `Credentials.encryption = true` (encrypt for owner team if specified, otherwise only the author), or `Credentials.encryption = somOtherTeamTag`.